robontics2022/robontics2022.github.io/index.md

-(Banner image belongs to the Science Museum of London and was uploaded to [wikimedia commons](https://upload.wikimedia.org/wikipedia/commons/6/66/Two_experimental_models_for_Babbages_Analytical_Engine%2C_c_1870._%289663806882%29.jpg) under the CC-BY-SA 2.0 license.)
+(Banner image made by the US Food and Drug Administration and was uploaded to [wikimedia commons](https://commons.wikimedia.org/wiki/File:The_Thacher_Calculator_(33148590206).jpg) under the United States Government Work license.)